Leona Build Guide by Drike

 Me as a Person

 My name is Michael.
 My summoner name is Drike, and I'm always looking for new friends so feel free to add me.
-I currently go to a technical college near Atlanta, Georgia and spend most of my free time playing video games.
+I live in South Carolina where I graduated college and currently work.
+Now I spend most of my free time playing and making games.
 I am currently single (hello ladies) and I am a cutie pie.

 Me as a League Player

-I'm like to initiate fights, so usually I have to play tanky champions.
-I do not play any ranged champions at all (literally none), so ADC is my worst role.
-I play top, support, and jungle.
-My favorite champions are Renekton, Leona, Wukong, and Dr. Mundo.
+I like to initiate fights, so usually I have to play tanky champions.
+I prefer top and support.
+My favorite champions are Mordekaiser, Darius, Renekton, Leona, and Sion.

 Me as a Leona Player